jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 1	Meeting Client
 1.1	Download and Install the Client
 PC Download Method
 Step 1.
 Use the browser to access the download page of https://meeting.jdcloud.com.
-In the “JD Cloud PLUS Meeting Client”, click **Download Now**
+In the "JD Cloud PLUS Meeting Client", click **Download Now**

 Step 2.
 Download the file and double-click the application